LGBTQ Parenting 101: Part 1 of 2, Learning the Terms

 Gender expression refers to the spectrum of presentation from masculine to feminine (a person might identify as female but prefer to express themselves as more masculine, for example by dressing in what is traditionally seen as men’s clothing)

-Transgender describes a person whose gender identity is different from their birth sex
+Transgender describes a person whose gender identity is different from their sex assigned at birth

-Cisgender describes a person whose gender identity matches their birth sex (if you are a woman and you were born a woman then you are a cisgender female or “cis”)
+Cisgender describes a person whose gender identity matches their sex assigned at birth (if you are a woman and you were born with female genitalia then you are a cisgender female or “cis”)

 Non-Binary/Non-Conforming describes a person who does not identify exclusively as male or female